yabetse-geb/ShutEyeShowdownConcept_backend/design/concepts/api-generation.md

 **Requirements:**
 - `dateStr`, `bedTimeStr`, and `wakeTimeStr` must be valid, parsable date/time strings.
-- A `SleepSlot` must not already exist for the given user on the specified date.
+- `toleranceMins` must be a positive number.

 **Effects:**
+- If a `SleepSlot` already exists for the given user on the specified date, it is removed first.
-- A new `SleepSlot` is created for the user on the given date with the specified time targets.
+- A new `SleepSlot` is created for the user on the given date with the specified time targets and tolerance.
 - The adherence status (`wakeUpSuccess`, `bedTimeSuccess`) is initialized to null.

 **Request Body:**